 With his austere feature debut, featuring remarkable performances from the entire cast, writer, and director Jonathan Cuartas has made himself a filmmaker to watch.
 His restrained approach, sparse frame, and sharply wound focus weave the mythological elements of his story into a neo-realist family drama that elevates the traditional micro-budget American indie into something altogether unique.—Landon Zakheim

-Jonathan Cuartas was born and raised in Miami.
-He graduated film school in 2016 with his thesis film, Kuru, screening at Palm Springs International Shortfest.
-His most recent short, The Horse and the Stag, screened at Indie Memphis, winning Best After Dark Short.
+Jonathan Cuartas is a Colombian-American filmmaker from Miami.
+He graduated film school in 2016, screening his thesis film Kuru at Palm Springs International Shortfest.
+His next short film, The Horse and the Stag, won Best After Dark Short at Indie Memphis.
 Jonathan is a 2019 Sundance Knight Fellow.